willoleary6/GeoJSON-features/README.md

     However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## Styling

 The template has multiple layers of CSS to provide styling for the application.